PIedge/XQueen_bench/README.md

 # XQueen_bench
-A benmarker for X Quenn a 42 project
+A benmarker for X Quenn a 42 exercice

 # Classement
 |   Nom   |   Temps   |